AngelWitk/cloud_challenge/task_1/README.md

-Task steps:
-Create this repository and connect with local repository.

-Learn how to use Cloud Shell - a free online environment with command-line access for managing your infrastructure and an online code editor for cloud development.
+Task 1 - part 1

+I used Cloud SDK.

+Step 1️⃣
-Get a command to list enabled services in your project and copy the returned list to a file (enabled_services.txt) in repository.
+Check the GCP docs to get a command to list enabled services in your project.

-$ gcloud services list

-Go to Cloud Billing and check how many credits you have available in your account.
-Play with the report.
+Step 2️⃣
+Copy the returned list to a file in your cloud_challenge repository called enabled_services

+Task 1 - part 2 - optional

+Using the docs, figure out how to produce a gcloud command to create a budget in GCP.
+Create the budget and then list all budgets using gcloud.